DesNewmanZA/Python_bootcamp/Python_notes.md

     roll_df = df.rolling(window=6).mean()
     for column in roll_df.columns:
         plt.plot(roll_df.index, roll_df[column], label=roll_df[column].name)

+We can also use plotly to make beautiful graphs:

+    import plotly.express as px
+    fig = px.pie(labels=, values=)

+As well as seaborn:

+    import seaborn as sns

 ## Filtering, merging, aggregating data
 Data in a data frame can be filtered.
 Two methods are shown below.